EvelynGriffith/creative-theme-jekyll-new/index.md

         icon: sunrise.png
         url: '#'
       - title: Project 6
-        text: This is a very interesting peice that takes the use of acrylic paint and paper, that was coiled in a very abstract and fun way.There is a lot of intricate work with the paper that catches the eye very easily.
+        text: This is a very interesting peice that takes the use of acrylic paint and several pieces of paper that were coiled in a very abstract and fun way.There is a lot of intricate work with the paper that catches the eye very easily.
         icon: Geometricpeice.jpg
         url: '#'